Does capitalism need a radical redesign to become more inclusive?

-At the beginning of the month, leadership of the World Economic Forum declared that Milton Friedman was wrong.
+At the beginning of the month, the leadership of the World Economic Forum declared that Milton Friedman was wrong.
 The purpose of business, they said, is no longer to maximize shareholder profits above all else, but to consider multiple stakeholders and society more broadly.
-It’s a refrain that has dominated 2019 — from Blackrock Chairman and CEO Larry Fink‘s letter to shareholders in January and the Business Roundtable announcement in August, to Salesforce.com founder and co-CEO Marc Benioff‘s New York Times article in October.
+It’s a refrain that has dominated 2019—from Blackrock Chairman and CEO Larry Fink‘s letter to shareholders in January and the Business Roundtable announcement in August, to Salesforce.com founder and co-CEO Marc Benioff‘s New York Times article in October.
 From this growing chorus has emerged the promise of a more fair, inclusive, and sustainable “new capitalism.”

 New capitalism is, without a doubt, an exciting vision for modern business.
-And yet, it’s received a hefty amount of criticism as “purpose-washing” — good PR bark with little bite.
+And yet it’s received a hefty amount of criticism as “purpose-washing”—good PR bark with little bite.
 These concerns are fair.
 With little action to date and little incentive to change, loud declarations by large personalities seem to be simply reifying old models in new packages.

 Earlier this year, I worked on two books—featuring insights from 40 executives—exploring corporate purpose and impact.
 A clear theme emerged: To ensure that new capitalism doesn’t look a lot like old capitalism, we need more than just good intentions.
 We need a radical redesign of business at the structural level.
 Here are three big design questions that I encourage all leaders to ask themselves if they’re serious about inclusive capitalism: